empowerID/empowernow_docs/docs/resources/it-sa-handout-onepage.md

 ### Secure every human, service, and AI agent with one Identity & Authorization Fabric

-- What it is: One fabric that enforces the same policy for APIs, apps, and AI agents: ARIA Shield (gateway), Authentication, Authorization, Automation Studio, and Inventory.
+- What it is: One fabric that enforces the same policy for APIs, apps, and AI agents: ARIA Shield (Provider Proxy + MCP Gateway), Authentication, Authorization, Automation Studio, and Inventory.

 ### Why it matters
 - Real‑time authorization on every API/tool/model call